DNA Structure and Function

-This process occurs during the S (synthesis) phase of the cell cycle, and occurs in preparation for mitosis and meiosis.
-In eukaryotic cells, the chromosomes gain a sister chromatid and become double stranded.
+This process occurs during the S (synthesis) phase of the cell cycle and occurs in preparation for mitosis and meiosis.
+In eukaryotic cells, the chromosomes gain a sister chromatid and become double-stranded.

-DNA replication begins with an enzyme called DNA helicase 'unzipping' a section of the double-stranded DNA.
+DNA replication begins with the enzyme DNA helicase 'unzipping' a section of the double-stranded DNA.
 The enzyme does this by breaking the weak hydrogen bonds holding complementary nitrogenous bases together, hence exposing nucleotide bases.
 It is important to note that this separation of the parental DNA strands occurs along a small section at a time.

 The junction between the now unwound single strands of DNA and the intact double helix is called a replication fork.
 The replication fork moves along the parental DNA strand so that there is a continuous unwinding of the parental strands.

 An enzyme called RNA primase attaches a short sequence of RNA called a primer to show another enzyme (DNA polymerase) where to begin adding nucleotides.
 Within the nucleus, free-floating nucleotides attach to the exposed bases via complementary base pairing rules; this is catalysed by another enzyme, DNA polymerase.